-Within 10 days after being served with any pleading in a legal action filed with a court or administrative agency, related to this Contract or which may affect Contractor's ability to perform its obligations hereunder, Contractor shall notify the State of such action and deliver copies of such pleadings to the State's principal representative as identified herein.
-If the State's principal representative is not then serving, such notice and copies shall be delivered to the Executive Director of the Colorado Department of Public Safety.
+If Contractor is served with a pleading or other document in connection with an action before a court or other administrative decision making body, and such pleading or document relates to this Contract or may affect Contractor's ability to perform its obligations under this Contract, Contractor shall, within 10 days after being served, notify the State of such action and deliver copies of such pleading or document to the State's principal representative identified in §14.

-C. Performance Outside the State of Colorado and/or the United States
+C. Performance Outside the State of Colorada or the United States, §24-102-206, C.R.S.

-Contractor shall provide written notice to the State, in accordance with §16 (Notices and Respresentatives), within 20 days of the earlier to occur of Contractor's decision to perform, or its execution of an agreement with a Subcontractor to perform, Services outside the State of Colorado and/or the United States.
-Such notice shall specify the type of Services to be performed outside the State of Colorado and/or the United States and the reason why it is necessary or advantageous to perform such Services at such location or locations.
-All notices received by the State pursuant to this §8.C shall be posted on the Colorado Department of Personnel & Administration's website.
-Knowing failure by Contractor to provide notice to the State under this §8.C shall constitute a material breach of this Contract.
+To the extent not previously disclosed in accordance with \$24-102-206, C.R.S., Contractor shall provide written notice to the State, in accordance with §14 and in a form designated by the State, within 20 days following the earlier to occur of Contractor's decision to perform Services outside of the State of Colorado or the United States, or its execution of an agreement with a Subcontractor to perform, Services outside the State of Colorado or the United States.
+Such notice shall specify the type of Services to be performed outside the State of Colorado or the United States and the reason why it is necessary or advantageous to perform such Services at such location or locations, and such notice shall be a public record.
+Knowing failure by Contractor to provide notice to the State under this section shall constitute a breach of this Contract.
+This section shall not apply if the Contract Funds include any federal funds.